 Lead associate on team that obtained full dismissal with prejudice of consumer class action claims alleging deceptive pricing by major national retailer.
 In 2017, the First Circuit affirmed the dismissal of the suit.

 Lead associate on team that obtained dismissal with prejudice of all class claims in consumer class action alleging deceptive pricing by emerging online retailer with a multi-billion dollar valuation.
 In 2017, the Sixth Circuit affirmed the dismissal of the plaintiff’s class allegations and the remaining individual claim was settled.

 Member of the team that represented the largest privately held spirits company in the world as a defendant in a complex commercial/IP dispute involving a multi-year, multi-million dollar exclusive marketing agreement with a major sports franchise.
 After extensive discovery and prevailing on numerous discovery motions, successfully negotiated a settlement.

-Assisting in the representation of clients in all stages of litigation through trial in private and governmental actions brought pursuant to the Telephone Consumer Protection Act and Telemarketing Sales Rule.
+Assisting in the representation of clients in all stages of litigation through trial in private and governmental actions brought pursuant to the Telephone Consumer Protection Act (TCPA) and Telemarketing Sales Rule.